msalehisedeh/ISelect/README.md

 ## So...
 How it can be done?

-Run `npm install iselect` in your application. and do either of the following:
+Run `npm install icon-select` in your application. and do either of the following:

 Sample usage through using i-select component or i-select directive.
 ```javascript